benejohn/ProjectConfiguration/README.md

 ## I use Eslint and Prettier to do my script nice

- <b>first i use "yarn add eslint -D" to add eslint as dev<b>
+ first i use <b>"yarn add eslint -D"</b> to add eslint as dev
 <ol>
-  later i use "yarn eslint --init" to init the project
+  later i use <b>"yarn eslint --init" to init the project
   <li>"To check syntax, find problems, and enforce code style"</li>
   <li>JavaScript modules (import/export)</li>
   <li>None (because it is nodejs project)</li>